ahmedBilal5/BrilliantPro-MERN-based-LMS/README.md

-## Web-Programming-Project-LMS
+## BrilliantPro

-### This is web-based learning management sytem.
+### This is a MERN stack based learning management sytem by the name of BrilliantPro.
 It has both teacher and student modules.

 #### Here are some features:
   ##### Students can attempt examinations and quizzes in real time.